Supply Chain Business

-Regulatory and technological issues apart, I will only take a supply chain perspective in this blog to examine the economic and operational constraints this might face.
+Regulatory and technological issues apart, I will only take a Supply Chain Business perspective in this blog to examine the economic and operational constraints this might face.

 At this point I have not made up my mind whether I think it is a viable option from operational and strategic viewpoint.

 Firstly, let us examine the volume of service required.
 We do not have an estimate of how many packages will be delivered by drones, but we know that Amazon’s annual revenue is approximately $48 Billion, and growing fast.

 I noted in my book The 5-STAR Business Network that amazon nearly doubled its revenue in 3 years.
 That is an exceptional growth rate, and shows no sign of abating.

 By the time drone service is released sometimes in 2015 or beyond, Amazon would have increased its revenues to nearly Amazon’s Drones – How Viable?double again – say $96 Billion per year.
 5-star-color-book-coverSale value of a transaction ranges from $5 for a cheap paperback to several thousands of dollars for fashion and electronics.
 It will be interesting to see the transaction value distribution at Amazon, but for this discussion an average sale value per transaction estimate is sufficient.
 If the average transaction value is say approximately $100 then the company is making $48 Billion divided by $100 = 480 Million transactions per year now.

 By the time delivery with drones is in place it will be making double that, say 1 Billion transactions per year.